 Courses meet once or twice a week, typically for 2-4 hours per day; courses run in eight week sessions.
 The face-to-face interaction in lab and classroom is blended with technology (such as online discussions and online assignments) for an enhanced learning environment.
 Commitment is on a course by course basis.

 If you are passionate about helping others learn and advancing your career through the power of education, we want to talk with you today.

 Do you remember the professor who encouraged you to believe in yourself and in your ability to be the successful nurse professional you are today?
 Now you have the opportunity to be that professor at an institution where our mission is to provide extraordinary care for students.
 Every day you can create the "a-ha" moment of sudden insight and comprehension that will change a nursing student's life forever.

 As part of our Nursing Faculty, you’ll inspire our motivated students to realize their educational and career goals while you enjoy competitive compensation, an extraordinary benefits package that includes up to $50,000 in doctoral program reimbursement, plus strong mentorship programs and numerous opportunities for career growth.From individual instructor support and student-led study groups to diverse clinicals and career networking opportunities, the community shares a common goal: to give each other the care we need to succeed and make a difference by transforming healthcare.

 If you are passionate about nursing and advancing your career through the power of education, we encourage you to apply today.

-Federal Work Study student workers assist various departments per the approved positions below.
+Federal Work Study student workers assist in various departments in helping students with general questions and concerns.
+Approved positions are any type of community tutoring and any work through campus partnership with the community, other than that of the positions of FWS Math Tutor and FWS Community America Reads.
 All work performed must be in the context of assisting students.